 Well, you just saw me push the button on my Stream Deck to roll my intro video.
-It’s a consistent thing inside of this weekly show that we do for Go LIVE Now.
+It’s a consistent thing that we do for Go LIVE Now.
 That way you know you’re in the right spot for the show.
 You kind of get to know it, you maybe jam out to it a little bit.
 It’s a little intro.
-It doesn’t take long, but it helps us identify the show, and gives us a chance to get you in and comfortable and ready to rock and roll.
+It doesn’t take long, but it helps us identify the show.
+It also gives us a chance to get you in and comfortable and ready to rock and roll.
 Intro and outro videos are a great way to incorporate pre-recorded video into your live stream.

 Another big benefit to pre-recorded videos is that you can use them to tell stories.
-An example of this would be adding in a testimonial video from a customer or maybe you have a video that you did in the kitchen where you’re cooking or demoing something.
+An example of this would be adding in a testimonial video from a customer or maybe you a demo that you recorded earlier.
 These are typically edited videos that you can use to help illustrate a point you’re making while you’re live or enhance the live content.

-You can bring all of these kinds of brief videos into your production easily and it helps engage the audience and also serves to add a little bit more TV-quality production to the mix.
+You can bring all of these kinds of brief videos into your production easily.
+They help to engage your audience and also serve to add a little bit more TV-quality production to the mix.